CredentialEngine/CredentialRegistry/README.md

 ### 2. Generate a signed token from our content
 Once we have a proper set of RSA keys, it's time to build our first envelope.
-But before we can do that it's worth mentioning that the new Learning Registry endpoints use [JSON Web Tokens](https://jwt.io/) for encoding and decoding envelopes.
+But before we can do that it's worth mentioning that the API endpoints use [JSON Web Tokens](https://jwt.io/) for encoding and decoding envelopes.
 This means that we'll need to locally sign our content using the previously generated RSA keys prior to building the envelope.